GuanQiuHong/OOD-Design/README.md

 Below is a high level description of what each class expects and is responsible to output.

 **ArgsParser**
 Parses the command line input for a file name, where the data is coming from.
-	Expected use: ./main fileName, or ./main -f fileName would check for whether that file exists in the directory.
+Expected use: ./main shipmentStats.csv, or ./main -f shipmentStats.csv would check for whether that file exists in the directory.
 If it does, pass the name on to Reader.
 If not, report an error, and exit the program.

 ArgsParser is helpful because,
-	- if there were several different files containing similar data, e.g. one for China -> Hong Kong -> USA -> Canada and another for, say, Vietnam -> Philippines -> Mexico -> Canada, it’d be convenient for the user to switch the file names to analyze different datasets.
+- if there were several different files containing similar shipmentStats.csv data, e.g. one for China -> Hong Kong -> USA -> Canada and another for, say, Vietnam -> Philippines -> Mexico -> Canada, it’d be convenient for the user to switch the file names to analyze different datasets.
 - if a garbage name is entered by the user, the program can stop execution right away.

 **Reader**
 Program enters this stage, after having accepted a valid file name from ArgsParser.